emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

-# Configure Prometheus to monitor EMQX cluster
+# Monitor EMQX Cluster By Prometheus

 ## Task target

-- How to monitor EMQX cluster through Prometheus.
+How to monitor EMQX cluster through Prometheus.

 ## Deploy Prometheus

 Prometheus deployment documentation can refer to: [Prometheus](https://github.com/prometheus-operator/prometheus-operator)

 ## Deploy EMQX cluster

+Here are the relevant configurations for EMQX Custom Resource.
+You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
+For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):

 :::: tabs type:card
 ::: tab v2alpha1